Chapter 4: Return Types of Template Functions in C++

 Using Built-in type as return type

-The following example demonstrates any built-in data type can be used as the return type of a template function:
+The following example demonstrates how a built-in data type can be used as the return type of a template function:

 #include <iostream>